aleks-py/aleks-py.github.io/_pages/about.md

 <figure>
   <img src="assets/img/autoencoder1.png" width="500" />
   <figcaption>Figure 3.
 Demonstration of an autoencoder network.
-Images get compressed into lower-dimensional embeddings that are later decoded and "reconstructed".
-Training this autoencoder network learns weights for the decoder, such that when randomly sampled embeddings from Z are passed through the decoder, D, brand new images unseen by the network before are generated.</figcaption>
+Images get compressed into lower-dimensional embeddings that are later decoded and "reconstructed."
+Training this autoencoder network learns weights for the decoder, such that when randomly sampled embeddings from Z are passed through the decoder, D, brand new images unseen by the network are generated.</figcaption>
 </figure>
 &nbsp;